View Connect Logs

 |

-Other Connect & Foundation services |
+Other Connect services |

 |

-Flow-server logs
+Flow-server Logs

 The flowserver-logs data view provides access to flow-server logs with flow-server specific fields.
 The following fields are useful when filtering logs: